gaultier/blog/build-pie-executables-with-pie.md

 -linkmode requires external (cgo) linking, but cgo is not enabled
 ```

-We use `musl-gcc` again for simplicity but you can also use Zig, or provide your own build of musl, etc:
+We use `musl-gcc` again for simplicity but you can also use the Zig build system to automatically build musl from source, or provide your own build of musl, etc:

 ```sh
 $ CC=musl-gcc go build -ldflags '-linkmode external -extldflags "--static-pie"' -buildmode=pie main.go